LeonHafner/STAR/docs/STARsolo.md

 soloCBwhitelist             -
     string(s): file(s) with whitelist(s) of cell barcodes.
 Only --soloType CB_UMI_Complex allows more than one whitelist file.
-                            None            ... no whitelist: all cell barcodes are allowed
+                            None            ... no whitelist: all cell barcodes are allowed.
+For complex barcodes this can be specified once
+                                             (e.g. `--soloCBwhitelist None`) or for each barcode segment.

 soloCBstart                 1
     int>0: cell barcode start base